baselkhouri/edusat-bva/README.md

 The project implements Simple Bounded Variable Addition (BVA) into the EDUSAT SAT solver.
 It is designed to be modular and can be integrated into other SAT solvers.
 The algorithm is based on the paper [Automated Reencoding of Boolean Formulas](https://research.ibm.com/haifa/conferences/hvc2012/papers/paper16.pdf).

 Additionally, as part of this project, we extended EDUSAT to produce **DRAT UNSAT proofs** in cases where the CNF is unsatisfiable.

+We utilize **cadical**, a state-of-the-art reference SAT solver, and **drat-trim**, a tool for verifying UNSAT DRAT proofs, to ensure the correctness of our results.

 ## Cloning the Repository